1. I've heard the Cal/OSHA Emergency Temporary Standards (ETS) for COVID-19 prevention have been revised. What's changed?

 - Private employers providing temporary housing that is necessary to conduct the emergency response operations.

-- Occupants who maintained a household together with family members, when no other persons outside the household are present, prior to residing in employer-provided housing.
+- For occupants who maintained a household together with family members, when no other persons outside the household are present, prior to residing in employer-provided housing, only the assignment of housing and testing requirements apply

-43. How must bedrooms be set up in employer provided housing?
+55. How must bedrooms be set up in employer-provided housing?

-- Position beds to maximize the distance between sleepers’ heads.
+- Positioning beds to maximize the distance between sleepers' heads.

-44. What do I do if an employee in employer provided housing tests positive for COVID-19?
+56. What do I do if an employee in employer-provided housing tests positive for COVID-19?

 Employers must do the following: